-Under current databases, it will show you the total size of the database.
+Then under current databases, it will show you the total size of the database.

 Another way to check your current granular disk usage and database size is to ask your host to provide you with a report.
 A lot of times the hosting provider can quickly run server commands to generate a tree/granular report on directories to show you what is taking up the most space.
 It might not always be the prettiest report, but it will give you the data you need.
 A host should always be happy to assist you in finding ways to clean up unused data, as this is beneficial to both.

-It is important to remember that if your host charges you by bandwidth, that this will use part of your monthly quota.
+It is important to remember that if your host charges you by bandwidth (Kinsta doesn’t), that this will use part of your monthly quota.
 So we don’t recommend doing this all the time, perhaps once every 6 months.
 Or if you have a smaller site, this probably won’t be an issue.

 For Windows, we highly recommend the free TreeSize software, which we will be using in this example.

-You can select your wp-content folder that you downloaded and it will quickly scan it to show you the exact size of everything in it.
+/wp-content/ folder that you downloaded and it will quickly scan it to show you the exact size of everything in it.
 As you can see below, this is much better than any plugin or export from your server.
 If you analyze the data locally, you can really take advantage of some powerful tools like this.

 If we narrow down into the large folder in uploads we can instantly see that there were some very large images/photos that were uploaded that probably weren’t optimized.
 The one mind-blown.gif is over 3.5 MB alone, which is way too large for an optimized image.
 There are some easy ways to compress animated GIFs which should have been done here.

 The last and final way to analyze your disk usage is via SSH.
-While this is probably for the more tech savvy, we thought we would still include it, as it is pretty easy to do.
-Simply login to your host via SSH.
+While this is probably for the more tech-savvy, we thought we would still include it, as it is pretty easy to do.
+Simply log in to your host via SSH.
 Then use the following commands.
 The first will navigate you to your wp-content folder using the “change directory” (cd) command.
 Note: This location may vary on certain hosts.

 You can then use the following command to sort the folder with the smallest files on the top and largest on the bottom.